struct-rgb/feth_ttrpg_character_sheet/README.md

   * Added a Traits section below Skills to display active Trait bonuses
   * Added an Assign > Experiences section to allow Characters to feature those
   * The Macro builder generates a check macro from your Traits and Experiences
+  * Custom trait bonuses be enabled with the "Free Traits Ranks" Campaign Setting

 #### Bugfixes
   * Other Prowess now consumes zero capacity.